 Pittsburgh isn’t known for its tourist attractions but still, I’d say it’s touristically underrated on a whole.
 What really shines in Pittsburgh is the architecture.
 Much of the architectural and art treasures here are the legacy of industrial giants like Carnegie and Frick, food manufacturer H.J.
 Heinz, and banker/financier Andrew Mellon.
 Their generosity lives on in art, culture, and educational institutions.
 These include the Frick family home, known as Clayton, as well as a wonderful art collection.
 Andrew Carnegie’s contributions include The Carnegie Library, Carnegie Museums of Pittsburgh, and Carnegie Mellon University.
 The 30-degree Duquesne Incline, dating from 1877, is worth a ride if you’ve got kids.
 Pittsburgh is also known as the city of three rivers and where the rivers meet is a park called Point Park, home to the Fort Pitt Blockhouse.
-Get a hotel in Pittsburgh and explore the city at your own pace.

 Philadelphia is a crucial stop on any east coast US trip.
 Its history has led to an outstanding tourism industry.
 There’s Independence Hall, the Liberty Bell, Betsy Ross House, the National Constitution Center, and US Mint, among others.
 Also, the Philadelphia Art Museum is one of the best in the country and the Franklin Institute (science museum) is a classic afternoon out for kids.
 For a lesser-visited free thing to do, go to the top of City Hall.
 This used to be the world’s tallest habitable building and affords a great view.
 For lunch, head to Reading Terminal Market for a variety of food stalls.
 And you might not have known but Philadelphia is Mural City USA.
 To get an appreciation of these incredible murals, join one of several guided tours.
-Search online for hotel deals in Philadelphia and stay a few days to dive deeper into the history here.

 Sorry, Pittsburgh, but Philly is bigger and has got lots more to do.